nbenford/nbenford/README.md

 ### Hi, I'm Noel.

 I'm a fullstack developer.
-I've been thoroughly enjoying myself working on some fun projects for clients.
 Please check out my videos to see what I've been working on!

 - 🎓The Ohio State University - BS Aviation, Summa Cum Laude, 2020
 - 🎓FullStack Academy, 2022